akdel/OptiScan/README.md

     <bnx file template>
     ```

-    BNX file template can be found in photomap folder as 'bnx_header.txt'.
+    The BNX file template can be found in the OptiScan directory as 'bnx_header.txt'.

     example usage:
     ```bash